mozilla-services/socorro/docs/crashstorage/crashstorage.rst

 Classes:

-* `FSRadixTreeStorage` - Doesn't have a queueing mechanism.
+* `FSPermanentStorage` - Doesn't have a queueing mechanism.
 Processors can use these for local storage that doesn't require any knowledge of queueing.

-* `FSDatedRadixTreeStorage` - Use in-filesystem queueing techniques so that we know which crashes are new.

-* `FSLegacyRadixTreeStorage` - Doesn't have a queueing mechanism.
-Processors can use these for local storage that doesn't require any knowledge of queueing.
-  Backwards compatible with `socorro.external.filesystem` (aka the 2009 system).

-* `FSLegacyDatedRadixTreeStorage` - In production use on collectors.
-Use in-filesystem queueing techniques so that we know which crashes are new.
   Backwards compatible with `socorro.external.filesystem` (aka the 2009 system).